::The Climate Is Changing, and We Must Change With It::

 What Can You Do for Earth Day?

-You heard it here first: the theme for this year is Go Vegan for the Earth Day!
-The climate crisis is scary, but vegan food is delicious and humane – and opting for it is one of the most effective actions anyone can take to fight climate change.
+The climate catastrophe is scary, but vegan food is delicious and humane – and opting for it is one of the most effective actions anyone can take to fight climate change.
 So if you’re wondering, “How can I make a difference on Earth Day?” or “How do we make every day Earth Day?” you’re in luck.
 Opting for vegan foods – whether for takeaway or in the kitchen – is one of the simplest and most important ways we can help ensure a sustainable future.
+Check out some of our favourites here.

 Earth Day, Animals, and the Planet We All Call Home